-At least 1 person conducting any interview for any post at the school will have undertaken safer recruitment training.
+At least 1 person conducting any interview for any post at the Schools or Alternative Education will have undertaken safer recruitment training.
 This will cover, as a minimum, the contents of Keeping Children Safe in Education, and will be in line with local safeguarding procedures.